 Make a Happy office - Enchant with the Benefits of a Plant!

-Further research has shown that the presence of plants can have other benefits for offices and those who work in them.
+Plants really liven up a place and can have a massive impact on your day and further research has shown that the presence of plants can have other benefits for offices and those who work in them.

 These benefits include;

 Cooler air and improved humidity levels as a result of plant transpiration, so decreasing the need for air conditioners

 A decrease in levels of pollution as plants are known to remove toxic chemicals, so cleaning the air